SkymouseStudios/skymse-jekyll/_drafts/2018-07-28-how-the-heck-to-do-social-media.md

 ---
 layout: post
-title: How to strategize your social media
+title: How to strategize your social media.
+subtitle: A Guide to Social Media
 author: patrick
 img: ''
 permalink: "/how-to-strategize-your-social-media"